mjfrigaard/storybench-posts/02.1-tidyr-tidyverse/README.md

 </div>

-The three columns in `LomaSpec` contain metadata (data about our data) on the transformation I want to perform–specifically the originally columns (`.name`) and the corresponding cell values (`.value`).
+The three columns in `LomaSpec` contain metadata (data about our data) on the transformation I want to perform–specifically the original columns (`.name`) and the corresponding cell values (`.value`).
 The other variable (`fight_no`) gets carried over from the transformation as well.